hsinyuan-huang/hsinyuan-huang.github.io/_pages/about.md

 I am Hsin-Yuan Huang (黃信元, pronounced "Shin Yuan Huan").
 I also go by Robert.

-I am an Assistant Professor of Theoretical Physics at [Caltech](https://www.caltech.edu/).
+I am the CTO of [Oratomic](https://oratomic.com/) and an Assistant Professor of Theoretical Physics at [Caltech](https://www.caltech.edu/).
 I was previously a Staff Research Scientist at [Google Quantum AI](https://quantumai.google/), a visiting faculty at [Stanford Univeristy](https://qfarm.stanford.edu/), and a visiting scientist at [MIT Center for Theoretical Physics](https://physics.mit.edu/research/labs-centers/mit-center-for-theoretical-physics-leinweber-institute/) and [Simons Institute for the Theory of Computing, UC Berkeley](https://simons.berkeley.edu/homepage).
 I received my Ph.D. under the guidance of John Preskill and Thomas Vidick.
 My doctoral dissertation, titled *Learning in the Quantum Universe*, was honored with the Milton and Francis Clauser Doctoral Prize, an award conferred annually to a single doctoral dissertation across all disciplines at Caltech that demonstrates the highest degree of originality and potential for opening up new avenues of human thought and endeavor.

 ## Research Interest